Hodgkin Lymphoma – Brief Information

 Stage IV

-Abbreviations: E – extralymphatic, notes that the cancer has spread to organs or tissues outside the lymphatic system (by infiltration from the affected lymph node region); S – spleen, notes cancerous involvement of the spleen.
+Abbreviations: E – refers to a lymphoma that has spread from the affected lymph node region(s) to a single, adjacent non-lymphatic organ or tissue; S – spleen, notes cancerous involvement of the spleen.

 Each of the four stages are subgrouped either into the A- or B-category, depending on